Non-European Union/European Economic Countries Area/EFTA (non-EU/EEA/EFTA) - Still Abroad (or Not Working in Malta)

 • Online Basic Maltese Tourism Product Course and Assessment

-If 75% of the nominated sector skilled candidates by a particular establishment fail, access to the online portal as an MTA licensed establishment may be revoked.
+If 75% of the nominated sector candidates by a particular establishment fail, access to the online portal as an MTA licensed establishment may be revoked.

 Category Start Date Fee